SenorBlanco/WebGPU-Compatibility/proposal.md

     if desc.dimension is "3d":
       set viewDimension to "3d"
     ```
-  - all views created from this texture must have textureViewDimension equal to the viewDimension as specified or computed above
+  - all views created from this texture must have `dimension` equal to the `viewDimension` as specified or computed above, else a validation error occurs
   - pros:
-    - good compatibility
+    - more concise than a mandatory `viewDimension`
     - wider support of existing WebGPU content without modification
   - cons:
     - default behaviour may not be what developers expected

 - make a view dimension guess at texture creation time, and perform a texture-to-texture copy at bind time if the guess was incorrect.
   - pros:
-    - wider support of WebGPU content without modification
+    - wider support of existing WebGPU content without modification
   - cons:
     - unexpected performance cliff for developers
     - potentially increased VRAM usage (two+ copies of texture data)